 How long is it?

 The CPA is a total of 48 hours long.
 There are 16 sessions, one session per week.
 Each class is three hours long, starting at 6:30 pm and ending at 9:30 pm.
-The 35th Civilian Academy begins on March 1, 2017 and graduation will be held on June 14.
+The 36th Civilian Academy begins on March 1, 2018 and graduation will be held on June 14.
 ALL CLASSES BEGIN AT 6:30 PM.
-See schedule.
-Classes are on Wednesday at the Academy in Brentwood unless otherwise noted.
+Classes are on Thursdays at the Academy in Brentwood unless otherwise noted.
+See schedule here.
 Days marked in Red on the schedule are at other locations.
 EVOC is an optional daytime session held at Westhampton Facility.

 What will be taught?